 Effect of Termination of Book-Entry-Only System.
-In the event the Book-Entry-Only System with respect to the Bonds is discontinued by DTC, or the use of the Book-Entry-Only System with respect to the Bonds is discontinued by the City, printed bonds will be issued to the respective holders of the Bonds, as the case may be, and the respective Bonds will be subject to transfer, exchange, and registration provisions as set forth in the Ordinance, summarized under "THE BONDS- REGISTRATION" below.
+In the event the Book-Entry-Only System with respect to the Bonds is discontinued by DTC by giving reasonable notice to the City or Paying Agent/Registrar, or the use of the Book-Entry-Only System with respect to the Bonds is discontinued by the City, printed certificates will be issued to the respective holders of the Bonds, as the case may be, and the Bonds will be subject to transfer, exchange, and registration provisions as set forth in the Ordinance, summarized under "THE BONDS- REGISTRATION" below.